Qarik-Group/ultimate-guide-to-bosh/README.md

 If an instance has a single persistent disk then the BOSH director will organise for the disk to be formatted and mounted.

+Each persistent disk is formatted with filesystem type `ext4` by default.
+[Alternate filesystem types](https://bosh.io/docs/persistent-disk-fs.html) are available.

+Each persistent disk is mounted at `/var/vcap/store`.

+### Pitfalls of forgetting persistent disks

+At the time of writing, BOSH job templates do not have a way to communicate with the BOSH director that they **require** a persistent disk.
+With or without an external `/var/vcap/store` mount, these job templates will attempt to write data within this folder structure.
+Potentially large amounts of data.
+This scenario will result in system failures without a persistent disk mounted.

+Consider a job template that writes data to `/var/vcap/store/zookeeper/mydb.dat`.

+If there is a persistent disk mounted at `/var/vcap/store` then the file `/var/vcap/store/zookeeper/mydb.dat` will be safely stored upon this persistent disk.
+If the disk starts to fill up then it is a simple matter to resize the persistent disk (see the opening demonstration in [Disks](#disks)).

+If there is no persistent disk mounted at `/var/vcap/store`, then the file `/var/vcap/store/zookeeper/mydb.dat` will be be stored upon the root volume `/`.
+The root volume is typically small (large enough only for the system's packages), ephemeral (changes to the root volume will be lost when the cloud server is recreated), and fixed in size (root volumes are typically not resized during the life of a deployment).
+Eventually the root volume will fill up and the instance's processes and perhaps system processes will begin to fail.

+If your instances are ever experiencing failure, run `df -h` to check that your disks have not filled up.
+If the root volume `/` is at 100% then you have probably forgotten to include a persistent disk; or a job template has an mistake in it and is writing files outside of `/var/vcap/store` or `/var/vcap/data` volumes.

 ## Simple Persistent Disk

 The simplest technique for allocating a persistent disk in a deployment manifest is the `persistent_disk` attribute of an `instance_group`.
 Consider this abbreviated deployment manifest: